 Less dangerous and a lot easier to pronounce than Eyjafjallajökull, the Volcano at The Mirage is still able to stop traffic, the pedestrian kind anyway.
 A Strip staple since 1989, the swanky hotel’s big draw recently underwent a redesign by Bellagio fountain team WET, to the tune of $25 million.
 Bigger, better and louder, the choreographed fire dance now features music by Grateful Dead drummer Mickey Hart and tabla maestro Zakir Hussain, who actually studied the science of volcanoes as research for their composition.
 A true spectacle, it’s perhaps the most awe-inspiring on the Strip.

 If somehow you haven’t quite had your fix of lights on The Strip, the Fremont Street Experience downtown is the other big draw.
 Here where the city “began” – first hotel, first paved street - you can celebrate vintage Vegas in futuristic fashion, for free.
 The four block-long mall’s “Viva Vision” canopy is the biggest big screen in the world with 12.5 million LEDs.
-Current audiovisual evening extravaganzas include tributes to Queen, KISS and The Doors.
+Current audiovisual evening extravaganzas include tributes to Heart, The Who, Bon Jovi and The Doors.
 Just try to get a good leaning spot if you want to avoid a stiff neck; it’s difficult looking at slots and blackjack tables when your head’s stuck at a 70-degree upwards angle.

 Vegas has made enough myths of its own over the years, but it also knows how to put a spin on the ancient tales.
 The Fall of Atlantis show at Caesars Palace Forum Shops is an every-hour-on-the-hour animatronic display telling the story of the destruction of the underwater metropolis.